Processing of personal data in CEJ

 If we need to use personal data for a purpose other than that for which it was originally collected, you will be informed and requested to consent to the new processing of your data.

-When finalizing your tenancy contract, you consent to CEJ processing your personal data and, in the case of shareholders and owners, we notify you of the data processing in our welcome letters.
+When finalizing your tenancy contract, we inform you of CEJ’s processing of your personal data and, in the case of shareholders and owners, we notify you of the data processing in our welcome letters.

 Below is a list of individuals whose personal data we might store.